younusFoysal/pciu/README.md

-This repo was created for cse courses.
+This repo is created for CSE Courses.